 - Next, run the quarter of a lime around two serving glasses and then dip in margarita salt.
 Fill 3/4 of the way full with watermelon ice cubes (or regular ice cubes if preferred).

-- Divide the margarita between two glasses and serve immediately.
-Garnish with an additional lime wedge
+- Divide the margarita between glasses (2 as original recipe is written) and serve immediately.
+Garnish with an additional lime wedge.

 Like this recipe?
 Try these other bodacious summer cocktails.